 -

-Haneda Airport (HND) is the closest to central Tokyo—about a 30-minute drive away.
-While flights to Haneda used to be pricier, that’s been changing in recent years depending on where you’re flying from.
-If you decide to fly into Narita Airport (NRT) instead, it’s a 1-1.5 hour drive into the city.
+Haneda Airport (HND) is the closest to central Tokyo—less than a 30-minute drive away.
+While flights to Haneda used to be pricier, that’s been changing in recent years, depending on where you’re flying from.
+If you decide to fly into Narita Airport(NRT) instead, it’s approximately an hour's drive into the city.
 There are plenty of options for transportation: limousine buses, taxis, and a convenient express train with lots of space for luggage.

 -